Cape Town Convention – Protocol Specific to Aircraft Equipment

 Does My Aircraft Qualify Under Cape Town?Only the following aircraft and aircraft equipment are covered by the Cape Town Convention:

-- aircraft engines powered by jet propulsion or turbine or
+- aircraft engines powered by jet propulsion or turbine or piston technology and

 - in the case of jet propulsion aircraft engines, have at least 1750 lb of thrust or its equivalent